opensafely/documentation/docs/study-def-dates.md

 Note that if the index date (or other starting date) is 29 February and you add or subtract some number of years which doesn't lead to a leap year, then an error will be thrown.

-An error will also be shown if adding or subtracting months leads to a month with no equivalent day e.g. adding 1 month to 31 January to produce 31 February.
+An error will also be thrown if adding or subtracting months leads to a month with no equivalent day e.g. adding 1 month to 31 January to produce 31 February.

 When working with dynamic dates, be aware that null dates may be represented by the ceiling date, "9999-12-31".
 Adding one day to this date will result in a date outside of the valid range, and will throw an error.
 This can be avoided by using `between` in the variable definition to set an upper limit on values that excludes the ceiling date.